-Mexican electoral authorities investigate allegations of fraud and perform a partial recount before the official result announcement in 2006.
-In 2006, street protests broke out for several months after one presidential candidate, who had lost by a narrow margin, rejected the election results.
-During the 2012 general elections, the margin between the winning and the next candidate was 6 per cent, and one losing presidential candidate rejected the preliminary results published by the Instituto Federal Electoral (IFE).
+In Mexico in 2006, street protests broke out for several months after one presidential candidate, who had lost by a narrow margin, rejected the election results (Grayson 2012: 2).
+During the 2012 general elections, the margin between the winning and the next candidate was 6 per cent, and one losing presidential candidate rejected the preliminary results published by the IFE.
 Moreover, a full recount was demanded.
 Allegations included vote buying, through giving away supermarket food coupons; manipulating opinion polls; and paying broadcasters to favour one candidate.
-The fraud allegations triggered peaceful demonstrations in Mexico City.
+The fraud allegations triggered peaceful demonstrations in Mexico City (The Guardian 2012).
 Soon after polling day, the IFE decided to recount the votes at more than half of the country's 143,000 polling stations.
-The Federal Electoral Tribunal (TEPFJ), after considering all legal challenges to the results, dismissed appeals calling for an annulment of the vote, finding insufficient evidence of vote buying.
+The TEPFJ, after considering all legal challenges to the results, dismissed appeals calling for an annulment of the vote, finding insufficient evidence of vote buying (Seelke 2012: 2, 9).
 The official election results were declared by the TEPFJ and the IFE approximately two months after polling day.
 Although the IFE had found some irregularities during the recount, these were not significant to change the results.
-The IFE regarded the recount as an 'exercise in openness and transparency'.
+The IFE regarded the recount as an 'exercise in openness and transparency' (BBC World 2012).

-7.3 Collaborate with election observation groups, including domestic and international election observation missions, and the media in respect to the publication of unofficial and official preliminary and final results
+7.3.
+Collaborate with election observation groups, including domestic and international election observation missions, and the media in respect to the publication of unofficial and official preliminary and final results

 Well-organized electoral observers, including political party and domestic observers, will be able to cover most, rarely all, polling and counting locations.
 Transparent voting and counting processes will allow observers to get results from different counting locations and compile the overall results in parallel with the election administrators.
 In some situations, observers may publish unofficial results even before an EMB is in a position to do so.
 However, these results may be prone to mistakes and misleading, sometimes intentionally.
 For example, if these results are compiled wrongly or presented only partially, or if they ignore electoral complaints, they may be misleading.
-On the other hand, when observers manage the results
+On the other hand, when observers manage the results accurately and impartially, they may be an important reference point for an EMB.
+An EMB should therefore collaborate closely with election observation groups and the media to ensure that results can be cross-checked and that disputed results are verified before being presented to the public.
+An EMB should discourage publication of incomplete or disputed results that may raise unrealistic expectations and tensions and lead to conflicts and violence.
+If such results are announced, an EMB should react to make the public aware and inform it about the status of the official results.